sbaldrich/sbaldrich.github.io/_posts/blog/2016-05-16-exploratory-analysis-of-shitty-tweets.md

 ![freq-tweets-all-time](/figs/2016-05-22-exploratory-analysis-shitty-tweets/1-freq-tweets-all-time.png)

-It seems I started tweeting a lot in the end of 2014 and had a couple of months of in 2015.
+It seems I started tweeting a lot in the end of 2014 and had a couple of months off in 2015.
 This seems reasonable since I started working during the night on my thesis document and Twitter was a good way of keeping me awake.
-Let's keep drilling down.
+I also seem to have taken whole months off in 2011, 2012 and 2013.
+Hmmm, let's keep drilling down.

 #### By year